 - Intercultural requirements reviews the three ways to fulfill Goshen College’s expectations.
 They are an international SST unit, short-term courses in the U.S. or abroad and outside study abroad programs.

 - Preparing for SST covers language requirements, costs, the orientation process and other basics students need to know to make an informed decision about a semester abroad.

 - SST Current Destinations: Scan the pages for China, Ecuador, Indonesia and Senegal.
 This will acquaint you with the opportunities and themes unique to each country.

 Indonesia: Interfaith dialogue in a religiously diverse society

 Tanzania: Migration of resources, people and ideas

-- Overcoming Barriers addresses student questions about SST, including scholarships, scheduling, career and identity concerns such as fears about racism.
+- Overcoming Barriers addresses student hesitations about SST, including scheduling, the value of international education and identity concerns such as fears about racism.

 Individual U.S.-based courses